 All restoration work was done by Dean Ruedrich.

 In 2016, the family plot of Revolutionary War Hero Col. William Polk was restored, thanks to a generous donation from the North Carolina Society of the Cincinnati.
 Funding covered restoration of eight grave markers.
 In the past, the Col. Polk DAR chapter funded cleaning of the monument.

 Born in Mecklenburg County, Polk attended the Mecklenburg Convention proceedings on May 20, 1775.
 At age 18, he was a major in a North Carolina regiment of the Continental Line, serving under Gen. George Washington at Brandywine, Germantown and Valley Forge.
-Ordered South, Polk was with Gates at the Battle of Camden and with Green at Guilford Courthouse.
+Ordered South, Polk was there at the Battle of Camden and with Major General Nathanael Greene at Guilford Courthouse near Greensboro, NC.
 At the hard-fought battle of Eutaw Springs, his horse was killed under him, and he was severely wounded.
 Polk was a legislator, president of the State Bank, trustee of the University of North Carolina, and a mason (Grandmaster of the Grand Lodge of NC).
 He was a cousin of President James K. Polk and father of General Leonidas Polk, the Bishop-General.
 At his death, he was the last surviving field officer of the North Carolina Continental Line.

 The monument for Rosebud Glennon, before and after,

 and below includes the repaired Henry Albert Rayner box tomb.